nursingappteam/SmartInventory-backend/README.md

 # Hello SQLite!

 This project includes a [Node.js](https://nodejs.org/en/about/) server script that uses a persistent [SQLite](https://www.sqlite.org) database.
-The app also includes a front-end with two web pages that connect to the database using the API. 📊
+The app also includes a front-end with two web pages that connect to the database using the server API. 📊

-The home page asks the user to choose an option and presents the results in a chart.
-The admin page presents the log of past choices and allows the user to clear it by supplying their admin key (you can set this up by following the __Next steps__). 🔒
+The home page presents the user with a poll where they can choose an option, then the page presents the results in a chart.
+The admin page displays the log of past choices and allows the user to clear it by supplying their admin key (you can set this up by following the __Next steps__). 🔒

 ## What's in this project?

 ← `README.md`: That’s this file, where you can tell people what your cool website does and how you built it.

+← `package.json`: The NPM packages for your project's dependencies.

+← `.env`: The environment is cleared when you initially remix the project, but you will add a new env variable value when you follow the __Next steps__ to set up an admin key.

-### The back end
+### The back-end

 ← `server.js`: The Node.js server script for your new site.
 The JavaScript defines the endpoints in the site back-end.
-This API processes requests, manipulates the data in the database, and sends info back to the client (the web page built using the Handlebars files in `src/pages`).
+This API processes requests, manipulates the data in the database, and sends info back to the client (the web page built using the Handlebars templates in `src/pages`).

-When the app runs Glitch builds the database:
+When the app runs, the server builds the database:

-← `themedata.db`: Your database is created by `server.js` and placed in the `.data` folder, a hidden directory whose contents aren’t copied when a project is remixed.
+← `.data/choices.db`: Your database is created and placed in the `.data` folder, a hidden directory whose contents aren’t copied when a project is remixed.
 You can see the contents of `.data` in the console by selecting __Tools__ >  __Logs__.

-← `package.json`: The NPM packages for your project's dependencies.

-← `.env`: The environment is cleared when you initially remix the project, but you will add a new env variable when you follow the __Next steps__ to `POST` some data.

-### The front end
+### The front-end

 ← `public/style.css`: The style rules that define the site appearance.
-These include class rules that will be applied when the user selects a theme, with the `hbs` page writing the chosen classes into the page.

-← `src/pages`: The handlebars files that make up the site front-end.
-The API in `server.js` sends data to these to update the UI.
+← `src/pages`: The handlebars files that make up the site user interface.
+The API in `server.js` sends data to these templates to include in the HTML.

 ← `src/pages/index.hbs`: The site homepage presents a form when the user first visits.
-When the visitor submits a preference through the form, the app calls the `POST` endpount `/pick`, passing the user selection.
+When the visitor submits a preference through the form, the app calls the `POST` endpoint `/pick`, passing the user selection.
 The `server.js` endpoint updates the database and returns the user choices submitted so far, which the page presents in a chart (using [Chart.js](https://www.chartjs.org/docs/)–you can see the code in the page `head`);

 ← `src/pages/admin.hbs`: The admin page presents a table displaying the log of most recent picks.
 You can clear the list by setting up your admin key in __Next steps__ below.
-If the user attempts to clear the list without a valid key, the page will just present the log again.
+If the user attempts to clear the list without a valid key, the page will present the log again.

 ← `src/seo.json`: When you're ready to share your new site or add a custom domain, change SEO/meta settings in here.

-## Next steps
+## Next steps 🚀

 The site __Admin__ page allows the user to clear the database log of picks–but only if a valid key is provided.
 This is a simplified example of auth that checks if the user entered key matches the one in the `.env`.